GoodBoyDigital/mini-runner/README.md

 updateRunner.emit();
 ```
 # Features:
+- Easy to use familiar API.
 - Under the hood it dynamically creates a looping function that is highly optimised.
-- Avoids using 'call' and runs the function directly (which is faster!)
+- Avoids using 'call' and runs the function directly (which is faster!).
 - You can pass parameters when emitting.

 Pros: